Dark skin: Advantages in high sunlight

 Dark-pigmented people living in high sunlight environments are at an advantage due to the high amounts of melanin produced in their skin.
 The dark pigmentation protects from DNA damage and absorbs the right amounts of UV radiation needed by the body, as well as protects against folate depletion.
 Folate is a water-soluble vitamin B complex which naturally occurs in green, leafy vegetables, whole grains, and citrus fruits.
 Women need folate to maintain healthy eggs, for proper implantation of eggs, and for the normal development of placenta after fertilization.
 Folate is needed for normal sperm production in men.
-Furthermore, folate is essential for fetal growth, organ development, and neural tube development.
+Folate is essential for fetal growth, organ development, and neural tube development.
 Folate breaks down in high intensity UVR.

 Dark-skinned women suffer the lowest level of neural tube defects.
 Folate plays an important role in DNA production and gene expression.
 It is essential for maintaining proper levels of amino acids which make up proteins.
 Folate is used in the formation of myelin, the sheath that covers nerve cells and makes it possible to send electrical signals quickly.
 Folate also plays an important role in the development of many neurotransmitters, e.g. serotonin which regulates appetite, sleep, and mood.
 Serum folate is broken down by UV radiation or alcohol consumption.
 Because the skin is protected by the melanin, dark-pigmented people have a lower chance of developing skin cancer and conditions related to folate deficiency, such as neural tube defects.